NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Specimen.page.md

 <a name="condition"></a>
 #### condition
 Used to record the condition of a specimen.
-Within Genomics, should be used to record the fixed/frozen state, using the UK Core bound ValueSet.
+Within Genomics, SHOULD be used to record the fixed/frozen state, using the UK Core bound ValueSet.
 ```json
 "condition":  [
         {